 With this freedom comes much risk and liability that a potential owner needs to be aware of.
 Investing in the equipment you need to get started is expensive and requires an immediate outlay of large down payments.
 In addition to this primary expense, you will have to plan for the continuous costs of running your business and keeping your truck in working order.
 Many owner-operators don’t consider the amount of income to set aside for taxes or the many other challenges owning your own business presents and often find themselves making less money than company drivers’ after all expenses are accounted.

-Which One is Right for You
+Which Career Path is Right for You?

 For some drivers, the choice between the two roles may be obvious.
 However, for many other people, the decision may require more time and further discussion with people in the trucking industry before a verdict is made.